 - Sweep or vacuum the entryway floor

+But, since this is Day One, there’s nothing yet to maintain.
 So, if you happen to have a washer and dryer in your home, I’d strongly encourage you to catch up on laundry today.
 Future daily missions aren’t as quick as this one, and you’ll be doing yourself a favor if you get the laundry done now.

-Pin Organizing the Entryway
+Pin How to Organize the Entryway